On Lusternik-Schnirelmann category of SO(10): Application of Theorem

 \section{Application of Theorem \ref{main2thm}}

 We want to determine the L-S category of $\mathrm{SO}(10)$ by applying the principal bundle $p : \mathrm{SO}(10)\to {S}^9$ to Theorem \ref{main2thm}.
 First, we estimate the lower bound of cat(SO(10)).
-For the field $k$ of characteristic 2, the ring structure of the cohomology of SO(10) is
+For $k=\field_{2}$ the prime field of characteristic 2, the cohomology ring of $\mathrm{SO}(10)$ with coefficients in $k$ is well-known and described as follows: